Search

 Tutorial

-• Create an Account and API Key
+• Create an Account and API Key.

-• Choose the endpoint you want to document
+• Choose the endpoint you want to document.

-• Create the swagger documentation (swagger editor)
+• Create the swagger documentation (swagger editor).

-• Test the documentation (swagger editor)
+• Test the documentation (swagger editor).

-• Register the custom API suite and upload the documentation
+• Register the custom API suite and upload the documentation.

-• Test the documentation (API Gateway)
+• Test the documentation (API Gateway).

 1. Create an Account and API Key

-Our free API is protected by an API Key.
+The free API is protected by an API Key.
 To create the API Key you need to register an account.

 Open a browser and go to this URL and provide Name, Email, Password, and Confirm Password and click on the Register button to create a new account.

-Check your email and confirm your subscription
+Check your email and confirm your subscription.

-Once verified you are logged in and the API Key is created for you
+Once verified, you are logged in and the API Key is created for you.

 2. Choose the endpoint you want to document

-When you are logged in, click the Docs link and then select documentation
+When you are logged in, click the Docs link and then select Documentation.

 You can test it directly in your browser, by opening a new tab and pasting this URL :